Aktuellt

 • Kirsteen Kim, Paul E. Pierson Chair in World Christianity, Fuller Theological Seminary, USA

-The deadline for the submission of abstract (300 words) is 1 March 2025.
-The link for the conference registration will soon be posted.
-To submit your abstracts, please use this link.
+The deadline for the submission of abstract (300 words) was 1 March 2025.
+The link for the conference registration is found here.
+Please register by 31 May.
 The link for submitting your preliminary paper will soon be posted.

 The conference will be held at The Cultural Centre and Conference Hotel Sofia, Helsinki, Finland https://www.sofia.fi/en/